Value Added: Understanding How Bengals Really Look at Free Agency and Roster Building After Tagging Jessie Bates - CLNS Media

 But with Bates and Burrow it’s going to be different.
 The Bengals know this.
 They are – and always have been – willing to pay out more for players they already know work in their system and are leaders in the locker room.
 Bates and Burrow certainly fall into that category.

 Bates is just 25 and will be among the highest-paid safeties in the game.
-Right now, the Bengals are budgeting around 60 million over four years for Bates and that number will rise some based on their cap projections.
+Right now, the Bengals are likely budgeting around 60 million over four years for Bates and that number will rise some based on their cap projections.
+By market comparison, Jamal Adams got $17.5 million APY on his deal while Harrison Smith received $16 million.
+Justin Simmons came in at $15.25 million.
+Four years would be a sweet spot on this deal and assure the Bengals have him in the prime of his career.

 How much do they value the leadership on and off the field?
 That will likely depend on how much they have left after the first push through free agency.

 But understand this: The team will not spend beyond the highest value (skill + leadership) they place on Bates.
 This is why you use the franchise tag to give yourself time to see where the market sets after Tyrann Mathieu and Marcus Maye.